UBCSmartCity/UBC-Safewalk-App/README.md

 <p float="left">
 <img width="350" alt="Screen Shot 2023-03-14 at 6 04 32 PM" src="https://user-images.githubusercontent.com/70575969/225178006-a9cd5737-0ad1-4c91-8d67-c4dd5705c99e.png"> <img width="525" alt="Screen Shot 2023-03-14 at 6 04 44 PM" src="https://user-images.githubusercontent.com/70575969/225178009-a0b77e40-1253-4c4a-9790-0b021f265a79.png">
 </p>

+The frontend team worked on implementing the user interface referring to the design from figma board and made the UI compatible to different screen sizes.
+The backend team worked on set up a docker container to store user data into Azure CosmoDB, and to write API code for login and map integration.